Multi Vitamin Fluoride Drops

 Supplementation of the diet with vitamins A, C and D.

-Multi-Vitamin with Fluoride 0.5mg Drops also provide fluoride for caries prophylaxis.
+Multi-Vitamin Drops with Fluoride 0.5 mg also provides fluoride for caries prophylaxis.

 The American Academy of Pediatrics recommends that children up to age 16, in areas where drinking water contains less than optimal levels of fluoride, receive daily fluoride supplementation.

-The American Academy of Pediatrics recommend that infants and young children 6 months to 3 years of age, in areas where drinking water contains less than 0.3 ppm of fluoride, and children 3-6 years of age, in areas where the drinking water contains 0.3 through 0.6 ppm of fluoride, receive 0.25 mg of supplemental fluoride daily which is provided in a dose of .50 mL of Multi-Vitamin with Fluoride 0.5 mg Drops. (seeDOSAGE AND ADMINISTRATION).
+The American Academy of Pediatrics recommend that infants and young children 6 months to 3 years of age, in areas where the drinking water contains less than 0.3 ppm of fluoride, and children 3-6 years of age, in areas where the drinking water contains 0.3 through 0.6 ppm of fluoride, receive 0.25 mg of supplemental fluoride daily which is provided in a dose of 1 mL of Multi-Vitamin Drops with Fluoride 0.5 mg (See Dosage and Administration).

 As in the case of all medications, keep out of reach of children.

 The suggested dose should not be exceeded since dental fluorosis may result from continued ingestion of large amounts of fluoride.

 1. Determine the fluoride content of the drinking water.

 2. Make sure the child is not receiving significant amounts of fluoride from other medications and swallowed toothpaste.

 3. Periodically check to make sure that the child does not develop significant dental fluorosis.